Basic principles of project management

 - strategic objectives - eg increasing the organisation's share price

 Once the project fulfils its objectives, it ends.
-In most cases following project completion, the work moves into normal operations.
+In most cases, after project completion, the work moves into normal operations.
 It is therefore vital to any project that its goals and objectives are clearly defined, measurable and achievable.

 Without this, your project may lack focus, you may not be able to measure your results accurately, and the project may fail to meet your business goals.
 See how to set business performance targets.